 This is a neutral reference sounding AMP card and DAP combination with a superb low-noise floor, expansive soundstage, and incredibly black background for an analog amp stage.

 It’s got the chops for big headphones and a deft hand for sensitive armature drivers alike.
 It also has impressive EQ tweaking potential such as that PMEQ option in Mango to fine-tune almost any pairing to your personal preference.

 It is still not the fastest DAP in the market as of today and some of that reasoning is down to the battery demands and that lush new big 5″ screen.
 That superb 5″ 1080p IPS panel will have plenty of people drooling despite the average battery life and overall OS speed.

-This is a quality looking visual presentation right now with a stellar sound performance and a price that, in today’s market, that is very hard to find fault with.
+This is a quality-looking visual presentation right now with a stellar sound performance and a price that, in today’s market, is very hard to find fault with.
 You are gonna like this a lot!

 DAC: Dual ES9028Pro

 Output Ports: 2.5BAL, 3.5PO, 3.5LO, SPDIF